 The natural threat of flooding is being addressed with the Mitigation Project but is still a major concern, as is the aging of infrastructure.
-With mostly renters living in Blanco Gardens, residents move often and the neighborhood identity is not clearly defined.
-Building and marketing a clear brand for Blanco Gardens would fill a gap in its identity.
+Additional goals include improving safety in the neighborhood, encouraging new homes which are affordable to neighborhood residents, and consistency of neighborhood character over time in the neighborhood.